opensupporter/osdi-docs/record_outreach.md

 In addition, you can indicate to the server whether to trigger additional actions, such as an autoresponse email sent back to the person who took action.

-The response to a Record Outreach Helper POST is the full representation of the outreach.
+Typically, the response to a successful Record Outreach Helper POST is the full representation of the outreach.
+However, the Record Outreach Helper can be used without authentication, allowing for use in frontend javascript-based applications without giving away API key secrets, for example.
+If no authentication is passed, the response will simply be the server response code, to avoid leaking any data. (ex: 200 for success, 500 for error, etc...)

 Some initial implementations may only support helpers -- direct RESTful access may not be supported.
 In those cases, the _links section may be omitted in responses.